MaastrichtU-IDS/best-practices/website/docs/development-environment.md

 Consider using [Conda environments](https://docs.conda.io/en/latest/) to make managing libraries for different programming languages easier.
 Be wary of the [difference between pip and Conda](https://stackoverflow.com/questions/20994716/what-is-the-difference-between-pip-and-conda) if you do.

 #### Terminal basics
 The terminal is the interface with which you can execute text based commands.
 We recommend getting a basic familiarity to at least be able to navigate the folder structure and run shell commands.
-This is not as difficult as it may seem at first.
+This is not as difficult as it may seem at first (windows cmd will not run some of these commands, see the section below to set up a similar terminal experience).

 List files and directories in the current directory: